wesleywerner/eureka-docs/source/basics/index.rst

 .. image:: textures-browser.png

-Pro Tip: You can copy-paste Sidedefs quickly by hiliting the master Linedef to copy, hovering over the target Linedef and pressing the :kbd:`c` key.
+Pro Tip: You can copy-paste sidedefs quickly by hi-lighting the master Linedef to copy, hovering over the target Linedef and pressing the :kbd:`c` key.
 For this to work you must only have the one Linedef selected.

 Floor / Ceiling Textures